How to choose

 Which one pays a higher APY?

-SoFi pays more, but only if you have direct deposit.
-SoFi's 4.00% APY requires either eligible direct deposit OR $5,000+ in qualifying deposits per month.
-Without either condition, your savings rate drops to 1.00% — substantially below Marcus's 3.65%.
+Marcus pays more — and it does so without any conditions.
+Marcus's …% APY applies to every dollar the moment you open the account.
+SoFi's …% APY requires either eligible direct deposit OR $5,000+ in qualifying deposits per month.
+Without either condition, your savings rate drops to 1.00%, far below Marcus.

 Which is safer?